CSAILVision/semantic-segmentation-pytorch/README.md

 ***To the best knowledge, it is the first pure-python implementation of sync bn on PyTorch, and also the first one completely compatible with PyTorch.
 It is also efficient, only 20% to 30% slower than un-sync bn.*** We especially thank [Jiayuan Mao](http://vccy.xyz/) for his kind contributions.
 For more details about the implementation and usage, refer to [Synchronized-BatchNorm-PyTorch](https://github.com/vacancy/Synchronized-BatchNorm-PyTorch).

 ### Dynamic scales of input for training with multiple GPUs
-Different from image classification task, where the input images are resized to a certain scale such as 224x224 or 229x229, it is better for semantic segmentation and object detection networks that the aspect ratios of input images remain what they original are.
-It is not trivial on PyTorch, because the dataloader loads a pile of images first, then the `nn.DataParallel` module automatically splits them to multiple GPUs.
-That is, the images are concatenated first, then distributed.
-The concatenation, of course, requires the images to be of the same size.
+Different from image classification task, where the input images are resized to a fixed scale such as 224x224, it is better to keep original aspect ratios of input images for semantic segmentation and object detection networks.

-Alternatively, we re-implement the `DataParallel` module, and make it support distributing data to multiple GPUs in python dict.
-You are free to put a lot of stuff in a dict.
-At the same time, the dataloader also operates differently. *Now the batch size of a dataloader always equals to the number of GPUs*, cause each elements will be sent to a GPU later.
-In this way, for example, if you'd like to put 2 images on each GPU, its the dataloader's job.
-We also need to make it compatible with the multi-processing.
+So we re-implement the `DataParallel` module, and make it support distributing data to multiple GPUs in python dict.
+At the same time, the dataloader also operates differently. *Now the batch size of a dataloader always equals to the number of GPUs*, each element will be sent to a GPU.
+It is also compatible with multi-processing.
 Note that the file index for the multi-processing dataloader is stored on the master process, which is in contradict to our goal that each worker maintains its own file list.
 So we use a trick that although the master process still gives dataloader an index for `__getitem__` function, we just ignore such request and send a random batch dict.
 Also, *the multiple workers forked by the dataloader all have the same seed*, you will find that multiple workers will yield exactly the same data, if we use the above-mentioned trick directly.
 Therefore, we add one line of code which sets the defaut seed for `numpy.random` before activating multiple worker in dataloader.

 ## Supported models
 We split our models into encoder and decoder, where encoders are usually modified directly from classification networks, and decoders consist of final convolutions and upsampling.

-Encoder:
+Encoder: (resnetXX_dilatedYY: customized resnetXX with dilated convolutions, output feature map is 1/YY of input size.)
 - resnet50_dilated16
 - resnet50_dilated8

 ***Coming soon***:
 - resnet101_dilated16
 - resnet101_dilated8

-(resnetXX_dilatedYY: customized resnetXX with dilated convolutions, output feature map is 1/YY of input size.)

 Decoder:
 - c1_bilinear (1 conv + bilinear upsample)